A Proof of the $(n,k,t)$-Conjectures: Acknowledgements

 \section{Acknowledgements}

 We are indebted to Peter Johnson for introducing us to this problem and suggestions improving an earlier version of the script, and to Paul Horn for helpful discussions.
 The first author would also like to thank Alex Stevens, Andrew Owens, Calum Buchanan, and the rest of the Masamu Graph Theory Research Group for thoughtful conversations about the topic.
+A portion of this work was completed while the first author was a student at Auburn University.
+Finally, we would like to thank the referees for their insightful comments and suggestions.